jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

   predefinedConfig: {} // supply any config that you need };

-const api: AdaptableApi = Adaptable.init(adaptableOptions);
+// call Constructor with AdaptableOptions and receive the AdaptableAPI for future use const api: AdaptableApi = Adaptable.init(adaptableOptions);

+// You can now use the API to manage AdapTable and listen to Adaptable events, e.g. api.eventApi.on('AdaptableReady', () => {
+    // perform anything you need to do when AdapTable is ready });

 ```

 ## Further Information and Help